telerik/winforms-docs/gridview/editors/data-validation.md

 # Data validation

 __RadGridView__ provides a convenient way to perform validation before data is committed to the underlying data source.
-You can validate data by handling __CellValidating__ event which is raised by __RadGridView__ when the current cell changes or when the cell loses input focus (when pressing Enter key).
+You can validate data by handling __CellValidating__ event which is raised by __RadGridView__ when the current cell changes or when the cell loses input focus (when pressing `Enter` key).
 Canceling this event prevents the user from exiting the cell until a valid editor value is entered or the edit process is canceled.
 The __RowValidating__ event can be used the same way to prevent the user from exiting the current row.
+However, the editor will be closed in this case and the value will be committed to the underlying data source.

 Here is a list of all validation events: